-The group meets on the last Monday of each month at 7pm.
-The group is small, so projects can be discussed in depth.
-Writers distribute the work they’d like to discuss a week before the group meeting, and this will be read by members before we meet.
+Writers distribute the work they’d like to discuss a week before the group meeting, and this is read by members before we meet.
 This means there is good time to form critical constructive feedback on each project.

-I feel it’s a useful skill for all writers to learn to analyse other’s people’s writing.
+This style of group doesn’t suit everyone, as it does require a little reading ‘homework’ before each meeting, but I feel it’s a useful skill for all writers to learn to analyse other’s people’s writing.
 Developing a critical eye and ability to note strengths and weaknesses can help any writer improve their craft.
-Understanding what works/doesn’t work and why that’s so, helps us apply those lessons to our own writing and make it stronger.
+Everyone attending the group understands knows it’s not easy sharing personal work, and we all try to be sensitive and offer positive notes alongside suggestions for improvements.

-If you’re interested in developing a writing project, and would like supportive people to offer encouragement and advice along the way then the Writers Of Whitstable writing group might work for you.
+If you’re interested in developing a writing project, and would like supportive people to offer encouragement along the way then the Writers Of Whitstable writing group might work for you.

 I couldn’t resist the WOW acronym, but of course Writers Of Whitstable is open to writers wherever they are based, if you can make it to a group you’ll be welcome!

 if you have any questions about Writers Of Whitstable or want to come along please email firstname.lastname@example.org.